As of Oct. 1, we are using a new system to register for TSGs, training, and special events! Visit this page for more info.

 • Fosterful: Through trauma-informed care practices, provide nurturing environments and basic necessities to kids entering foster care.
 Located across the state and expanding.

-• God’s Closet: Children’s Clothing closet in with locations in: Deer Park, East Wenatchee, and Spokane, Yakima, Monroe, Des Moines, Lacey, and Vancouver.
+• God’s Closet: Children’s Clothing closet with locations in: East Wenatchee, Spokane, Yakima, Monroe, Des Moines, and Lacey.

 • IFoster: A free, members-only community supporting children in or at-risk of entry into child welfare, to access the resources and opportunities they need to become successful, independent adults.